 - A bit slow syncing compared to competitors

 A bit confusing, right?
-Even though the lack of a monthly payment option may be a little annoying for some, it’s still a very good price for all the great features the Teams Unlimited Plan comes with.
+Even though the lack of a monthly payment option may be a little annoying for some, it’s still a very good price for all the great features the Teams Plan comes with.

 One of the Teams Unlimited Plan’s most unique features is its file recovery, which allows users to access past and/or deleted versions of uploaded files for a full 365 days.